Sum of Gaussian vectors and large sets: How expressive are sums of Gaussian vectors?

 \begin{cor}[Rescaling] Let $X\in \sum^q\mathcal{G}(\R^n)$ for some integer $q>0$.
 For any $\tau> 0$, $\tau X\in \sum^{( \lfloor \tau \rfloor +2) q}\mathcal{G}(\R^n)$. \end{cor} \begin{proof} Use Corollary \ref{cor:linear bis} and the fact that $\tau X = \lfloor \tau \rfloor X + (\tau- \lfloor \tau \rfloor)X$. \end{proof}

-Next, we state the main lemma of this subsection:
+Next, we state the main lemma of this subsection.
+It will be especially useful when combined with the contraction theorems of Caffarelli (Theorem \ref{caf}) and Bobkov (Theorem \ref{thm:bobkov}).

-\begin{lem}[Lipschitz map] Let $\Psi:\R^n\to \R^n$ be a Lipschitz map with Lipschitz constant at most $C_{\mathrm{Lip}}>0$, and let $G$ be a standard Gaussian random vector in $\R^n$.
+\begin{lem}[Lipschitz image] Let $\Psi:\R^n\to \R^n$ be a Lipschitz map with Lipschitz constant at most $C_{\mathrm{Lip}}>0$, and let $G$ be a standard Gaussian random vector in $\R^n$.
 Then there are two standard Gaussian random vectors $X,Y$ in $\R^n$ such that

 \end{lem}

 \begin{proof} Our proof relies on It\^{o}'s formula, in a way inspired by the proof of \cite[Theorem 1.5]{Pis16}.
 By rescaling $\Psi$ by a factor $\frac{1}{C_{\mathrm{Lip}}}$, it is enough to show the statement when $\Psi$ is 1-Lipschitz.
 Let $\{B_t\}$ be the standard Brownian motion on $\R^n$ starting at $0$.
 Note that $\Psi(G)-\E[\Psi(G)]$ has same probability distribution as $\Psi(B_1)-\E[\Psi(B_1)].$ By It\^{o}'s formula \cite[Theorem 3.3]{Rev99}, we have